-As of August 2nd, 40 lives have been lost to domestic violence homicide so far in 2017.
-That’s one person killed every 5.3 days.
-If that rate continues, 69 lives will be lost this year in Wisconsin.
-27% of victims were age 18 or under.
+As of December 31st, 72 lives have been lost to domestic violence homicide in 2017.
+That’s one person killed every 5.1 days.
+21% of victims were age 18 or under.

 January 3rd, 2017 Stephanie A. Jones, Age 18 – Milwaukee